Welcome to part III of the SQL Training series. In this article, we will review how to create and edit Views, Tables, and Stored Procedures.

 END;

-We can run the Stored Procedure we created with:
+We can run the stored procedure we created with the following snippet:

 EXEC [dbo].[USR_Update_Employees];